 This system provides a real-time clock that must be set in order for the system's event log to keep track of events by time and date.

-- Use a 6139 Alpha Keypad to set the real-time clock, or set the clock via the downloader software. - Only users with Installer or Master authority level can set the real-time clock. - In the event that both sources of power (AC and Battery backup) are lost, it is necessary to reprogram the Real Time Clock.
+Use a FA560KP Alpha Keypad to set the real-time clock, or set the clock via the downloader software.
+Only users with Installer or Master authority level can set the real-time clock.

 Setting the Time and Date